raviselker/jags-wfComboPack/README.md

   - Random Walk
   - General Accumulator

-Documentation on every function can be found in the [wiki](https://github.com/raviselker/jags-wfComboPack/wiki/Documentation-functions)
+Documentation on every function can be found in the [wiki](https://github.com/raviselker/jags-wfComboPack/wiki/Documentation-functions), and examples of how to use the module can be found over [here](https://github.com/raviselker/wfComboPack).

 ## Build instructions